Dycool/Nintendo-Switch-PC-Control/README.md

 **System Settings → Privacy & Security → Input Monitoring**

-and enable it for Terminal (or whichever app you're running the frontend from).
+and enable it for Terminal (or whichever app you're running the client from).

 ---